Current information on phishing and fraud attempts

 Download

-Despite comprehensive measures, Austrian Post is being misused as a purported sender of phishing e-mails.
-There is currently a campaign involving e-mails with the subject "Your parcel is waiting!", which ask for a payment of a "delivery fee".
+Despite extensive measures, Austrian Post is being misused as a purported sender of phishing e-mails.
+Currently, there is a campaign involving e-mails with the subject "Your parcel is waiting!" that asks for payment of a "delivery fee".

 • The e-mail appears to have been sent from meine.post@post.at.
-The fraudsters use a trick that creates the impression that the e-mail is actually from Austrian Post.
+The scammers use a trick that makes it seem as though the e-mail is genuinely from Austrian Post.
+The Austrian Post logo is misused—sometimes distorted—to create a false sense of trust.

-• Do not click on suspicious links in e-mails or text messages.
+• Do not click on suspicious links in e-mails or SMS.

 • Never open suspicious attachments or documents.